-• HR recruitment policies and HR policies generally - compliance is very good, however there may be opportunities to review certain processes to improve their efficiency and effectiveness.
+• HR recruitment processes and HR processes generally - compliance is very good, however there may be opportunities to review certain processes to improve their efficiency and effectiveness.

 The actions necessary to address the areas for continuing development and improvement have been captured in an action plan (Appendix 1) which will be monitored during the year by the Audit and Governance Committee.